MVinsonCPNB/java/java_fundamentals/web_servlets/ELcustomTagDemo/README.md

 ### Purpose:
 * Write custom Expression Language function to call within a JSP
-* src/java/function/StringFunction.java declares a class which accepts one string parameter and returns it backwards.
+* src/java/function/StringFunction.java declares a class which accepts one string parameter and returns it printed backwards.
 * web/WEB-INF/tlds/functiontags.tld defines a the class in XML format so it can be referenced within a JSP.
 * web/reverse.jsp links the taglibrary for use in the HTML code.